It all starts at home

 Life journeys of women all around the world start at home.
 Some are more challenging than others.
 But all the women share an unbreakable will to live in decent conditions.

-The photo exhibition Women’s Fight for Shelter is about women who have overcome all barriers and won their fight for home.
+The photo exhibition Women’s Fight for Shelter, organized by Habitat for Humanity within the project Build Solid Ground portrays women who have overcome all barriers and won their fight for home.
 Discover their stories.

 Shamsikhon comes from a village of a few thousand people in the Kumsangir area of Tajikistan.
 She sits, smiling, in her cheerful garden full of watermelon, peppers, and herbs, but it is only recently that she has been able to smile again.
 In rural areas of Tajikistan strong traditions work against women who head households, but she was able to break them.